 The English Department offers international undergraduate and graduate students advanced courses to support academic English skills.
 This support is offered through courses numbered ENGL 99 and 101.
 Five courses are currently offered.
-ENGL 99 address academic listening and reading skills, while all ENGL 101 courses address written communication.
+ENGL 99 courses address oral coomunication and reading skills, while all ENGL 101 courses address written communication.

 Students should begin English 99 and 101 instruction in their first semester of enrollment based on their English Placement Test (EPT) result and complete them within the first year.
 A hold will be placed on student registration otherwise.
 (101C/D may be taken in the second semester.)
 Students who do not place into the courses may also take them if space is available.